Advancing Cardiovascular Care of the Oncology Patient

 Cardiologists, Oncologists, Hematologists, Family Physicians, General Internists, Physician Assistants, Nurse Practitioners and Pharmacists, as well as other interested healthcare professionals.

 - Recognize specific cardiovascular conditions associated with the administration of cancer therapy, and implement surveillance measures for cardiac injury.

 - Effectively identify cases of cancer patients and survivors at risk for increased premature cardiovascular events, and identify optimal pharmacologic and lifestyle interventions to improve patient outcomes.

 New York, New York

-Richard Steingart, M.D., has indicated that he is a consultant for Pfizer and his discussion will not include mention of investigational or off-label usage.
+Richard Steingart, M.D., faculty of this educational activity, has indicated that he is a consultant for Pfizer and his presentation or discussion will not include off-label or unapproved product usage.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.

 Baptist Health South Florida designates this enduring material for a maximum of 1.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.